gradle/gradle/design-docs/testing-toolkit.md

 ## Technical details

-* Except for the Spock test adapter all code will be developed in Java.
+* Except for the Groovy-based test adapter all code will be developed in Java.
 * The test-kit and all test adapters are implemented in the same repository as Gradle core.
 The test-kit classes are shipped with Gradle core distribution and can be imported as needed.
-* The artifacts for test-kit and test adapters are published to a central repository (likely our own repository).
-Publishing Gradle core should trigger publishing the test-kit/test adapters.
 * The build of the project will depends on the latest Gradle version.
 The version will need to updated manually in the beginning.
 We could also think of an automated solution here that uses the latest nightly.

+# Milestone 1

+The first milestone lays the foundation for defining and executing functional tests.
+The goal should be a solid implementation based on the tooling API, support for JUnit and the integration with the plugin development plugin.

-## Story 1: User creates and executes a functional test using the test-kit
+## Story: User creates and executes a functional test using the test-kit

 A set of interfaces/builders will be developed to provide programmatic execution of Gradle builds.
 Tests are executed with the Tooling API.